tildajson/sentiment-analysis/README.md

 # Sentiment Analysis of Covid-19 Vaccination Tweets

-Analysis using machine learning models and visualization with Numpy, Pandas, Sklearn and Matplotlib.
+Analysis using machine learning with MultinomialNB, and visualization with Matplotlib.

 ## Tech Stack

 + Jupyter Notebook
++ Pandas
++ Numpy
++ Sklearn
++ NLTK